Analytical Writing in GRE

 - Argument Task: Here, too, you will get 30 minutes to understand and analyze the argument provided and then write the essay.
 Here, too, you will be provided a topic and specific instructions as to how you should interpret it.
 These specifications are important as they will help you understand the argument provided in the essay topic in a better manner.
 The essay that you will have to write here should display your analytical skills.
 You will have to analyze the topic and write an essay supporting the motion and logically arguing for it.

-The GRE analytical writing section is scored by 2 separate raters.
+This section is scored by 2 separate raters.
 You will receive a score on a 6 point scale.
 If the difference between the scores provided by the raters exceeds 1 point then a third rater will analyze your essays.
-Moreover, they will rate the essays on organization and development of ideas throughout the essays, coherence, and soundness of the arguments as well as how well you respond to the prompt.
+Moreover, they will rate the essays on organization and development of ideas throughout the essays, coherence and soundness of the arguments as well as how well you respond to the prompt.
 Minor grammatical errors might be overlooked but major errors that might alter the meaning of statements will not be overlooked by the examiners.
 So be very careful while writing the essays.
-Some tips to help you prepare well for GRE analytical writing are discussed in the following section.
+Some tips to help you prepare well for the analytical writing are discussed in the following section.

 Tips to Write Well

 Remember, the analytical section is not merely an essay writing test; it is a test of how well you can analyze and write about a given topic in a limited period of time.
 Since your time to write the 2 essays is limited, you will have to learn time management if you wish to ace this section of GRE.

 While analyzing the topics provided, look for words that provide pointers as to how you should interpret the topic.
 This will make the process for analyzing the topics easier.
 It is a good idea to take notes while reading the topics as they will prove to be invaluable when you start writing the essays.